-- 1. Click on Advertising > Campaign Manager - 2.
-Next, click on Create Campaign - 3.
-Now, click on Sponsored Products - 4.
-It's time to set the ad campaign up!
-Start by giving your campaign a name.
-(For simplicity, consider naming your campaign "[Your product] - automatic targeting.") - 5.
-Under Portfolio, select your product, or create a new portfolio. - 6.
-Here, you can set an end date if you want, but you may want to leave these running so you can collect as much keyword data as possible from Amazon (since Amazon may target keywords that you haven't found).
-Check the data in your search term report to see which keywords are performing the best in your automatic campaign. - Keywords that are above your target advertising cost of sale (ACoS), you can move as a negative keyword so they no longer show up and cost you money. - As long as your automatic campaign is profitable, there is no reason why you should shut it off. - 7.
+- 9. Here, you can set an end date if you want, but you may want to leave these running so you can collect as much keyword data as possible from Amazon (since Amazon may target keywords that you haven't found).
+Check the data in your search term report to see which keywords are performing the best in your automatic campaign. - a.
+Keywords that are above your target advertising cost of sale (ACoS), you can move as a negative keyword so they no longer show up and cost you money. - b.
+As long as your automatic campaign is profitable, there is no reason why you should shut it off. - 10.
 Next, you'll set your daily budget.
-If you have the money, we recommend \$50 to \$100 per day, otherwise start lower at \$30 (but your budget probably won't last through the day). - As your campaigns run for the first week or two, you will have a better understanding of your average ad spend.
-If your ads are spending up to your daily budget, you should increase your budget, as long as the campaign is profitable. - 8.
-Select Automatic Targeting.
+If you have the money, we recommend \$50 to \$100 per day, otherwise start lower at \$30 (but your budget probably won't last through the day). - a.
+As your campaigns run for the first week or two, you will have a better understanding of your average ad spend.
+If your ads are spending up to your daily budget, you should increase your budget, as long as the campaign is profitable. - 11.
+[Optional] Now, you can choose to set up negative keyword targeting.
+This allows you to pick any keywords you don't want to show for.
+For example, if you're advertising drinking glasses, you don't want your ad to display for eyeglasses - 12.
+Click Launch Campaign, and you're all set!